and customer service teams on the same page.

 Test Before Going Live

-When users help configure their own CRM solution, they are naturally invested in its success and will gladly participate in acceptance testing before going live.
-Now it’s time for them to experience how CRM meets their needs and lives up to its promise.
+When users help configure their own Microsoft Dynamics 365 cloud solution, they are naturally invested in its success and will gladly participate in acceptance testing before going live.
+Now it’s time for them to experience how Dynamics 365 CRM meets their needs and lives up to its promise.
 And you will learn what lies ahead in terms of system development, training and employee acceptance.

 Training, Training, and More Training

-CRM training takes many forms throughout the lifecycle of the system.
+Microsoft Dynamics 365 CRM training takes many forms throughout the lifecycle of the system.
 Unfortunately, when training is approached as a “one size fits all” endeavor, user adoption and organizational satisfaction suffer.
-Comprehensive training and educated, enthusiastic users are essential for CRM success, so build your program with the following considerations in mind.
+Comprehensive training and educated, enthusiastic users are essential for Dynamics CRM success, so build your program with the following considerations in mind.

-User acceptance can’t be mandated, but it can be earned by including select users in the CRM process from inception to implementation and beyond.
-It’s also essential to with a technology partner who understands the direct relationship between adoption and CRM success.
+User acceptance can’t be mandated, but it can be earned by including select users in the Dynamics 365 CRM process from inception to implementation and beyond.
+It’s also essential to with a technology partner who understands the direct relationship between adoption and Dynamics 365 CRM success.

-With comprehensive planning that emphasizes user engagement and a robust training program, you will be rewarded with a CRM system that changes employee behaviors and drives strategies that improve sales, marketing, and organizational performance.
+With comprehensive planning that emphasizes user engagement and a robust training program, you will be rewarded with a Dynamics 365 CRM system that changes employee behaviors and drives strategies that improve sales, marketing, and organizational performance.
 Call me at 330-929-1353, extension 224, for more insights or for Dynamics CRM Support.